Mallorcan phrases | Most common phrases for everyday life

 My name is Jonas.
 Em dic Jonas. [əm ˈdik ʒuˈnas]

-What is your name?
-Com et dius? [ˈkɔm ət ˈdiws]
+What is your name? in Mallorcan Com et dius? [ˈkɔm ət ˈdiws]

-What is your surname?
-Quin és el teu llinatge? [ˈkin ˈɛz əl ˈtew ʎiˈnat͡ʃə]
+What is your surname? in Mallorcan Quin és el teu llinatge? [ˈkin ˈɛz əl ˈtew ʎiˈnat͡ʃə]

-What is your first name?
-Quin és el teu nom? [ˈkin ˈɛz əl ˈtew ˈnɔm]
+What is your first name? in Mallorcan Quin és el teu nom? [ˈkin ˈɛz əl ˈtew ˈnɔm]

 If you want to tell people where you come from, the following sentences are useful:

-Where do you come from?
-D’on véns? [ˈdon ˈbens]
+Where do you come from? in Mallorcan D’on véns? [ˈdon ˈbens]

 I am from London.
 Som de Londres. [ˈsom də ˈlondɾəs]